 Clear and Convincing Evidence

 “Clear and convincing evidence” means enough evidence to firmly convince the jury that your allegations are true.
-This standard is harder to meet than the normal ”preponderance of the evidence” standard, which is one of the reasons why punitive damages are so difficult to win.
+This standard is more stringent than the normal ”preponderance of the evidence” standard, which is one of the reasons why punitive damages are so challenging to obtain.
 The “clear and convincing evidence” standard is still easier to meet than the “beyond a reasonable doubt” standard in criminal law.

 Determining the Actual Amount of Punitive Damages